FAQs

 Stair gates are fitted for assisting families with small children – please feel free to use the downstairs one should your 4-legged friend be an explorer.
 We’d be most grateful if particular attention could be paid when using the carpeted rooms – our next guests may wish to relax barefoot around the house.

-Local dog day-care providers include Wetherham Boarding Kennels, Penquite Petcare and Blossoms Petcare: all of which can be found online.
+Local dog day-care providers include Wetherham Boarding Kennels.
 Booking in advance recommended.

 Is it OK for additional guests to stay/camp in the garden/bring a campervan?